 Probably the top sight in Bristol is the Dockland Museum, home to the historic SS Great Britain.
 Launched in 1845, this beautiful vessel is called “The ship that changed the world” due to the incredibly innovative technology of Bristol native engineer, Isambard Kingdom Brunel.
 For many years it was the world’s longest passenger ship.

-You can stand below the impressive hull and look up through water at the ship above…it’s really quite amazing.
+You can stand below the impressive hull and look up through the water at the ship above…it’s really quite amazing.
 Then spend some time exploring inside the ship and maybe even climb the mast before visiting the interesting museum.

 2. Street Art